Littleton Area Youth Enrichment and Support (YES!!)

 If you or your teen are interested in this program, please fill out this inquiry form, or call the church at

-603-444-3414 and leave a message for Rev. Kathy.
+603-444-3414 and leave a message for Fr.
+Curtis.
 We'll get back to you with more information, and answer any questions you may have.
 We look forward to hearing from you!

 If you are a parishioner at All Saints' or a nearby parish and are interested in volunteering, check out this video for more information.
 If you would like to volunteer or are interested in hearing more, please reach out to